awsdocs/iam-user-guide/doc_source/id_roles_manage_delete.md

 1. At the top of the page, choose **Delete role**\.

-1. In the confirmation dialog box, review the service last accessed data, which shows when each of the selected roles last accessed an AWS service\.
+1. In the confirmation dialog box, review the last accessed information, which shows when each of the selected roles last accessed an AWS service\.
 This helps you to confirm whether the role is currently active\.
 If you want to proceed, choose **Yes, Delete**\.
-If you are sure, you can proceed with the deletion even if the service last accessed data is still loading\.
+If you are sure, you can proceed with the deletion even if the last accessed information is still loading\.

 **Note**
 You cannot use the console to delete an instance profile unless it has the same name as the role\.
 In addition, you must delete the instance profile as part of the process of deleting a role as described in the preceding procedure\.
 To delete an instance profile without also deleting the role, you must use the AWS CLI or AWS API\.
 For more information, see the following sections\.